THE CANADIANA PROJECT

 Owned by producer and filmmaker Ashley Brook, Unlikely Pear came about in early 2017 when she and partner Kyle Cucco conceived of the Canadiana web series.
 Co-creators Adam Bunch and Josef Beeby joined the project soon after, and the company has since released over a dozen Canadiana films.

 In 2018, Unlikely Pear was awarded The Bell Fund’s short-form digital series grant for Canadiana’s second season.
-The team has been nominated for a Canadian Cinema Editors Award for best editing, had their work screened at the National Screen Institute’s Online Film Festival, NYC Web Fest, Miami Web Fest, HollyWeb Festival, and also in schools across the country thanks to representation by McIntyre Media, Canada’s leading educational distributor.
+The team has been nominated for best documentary series by numerous festivals; their work has screened at Yorkton Film Festival, National Screen Institute’s Online Film Festival, NYC Web Fest, Miami Web Fest, HollyWeb Festival, and also in schools across the country thanks to representation by McIntyre Media, Canada’s leading educational distributor.
+In spring 2019, the team won a Golden Sheaf Award for best research, and a Canadian Cinema Editors Award for best editing.